 I believe that is why Andrew had to tell Simon and Philip had to tell Nathaniel b/c Jesus changes lives.
 And when Jesus changes your life, you want to tell others.
-You want your family to know.
-You want others to know.
-You want to tell people about Jesus.
-Remember your purpose.
+Remember your purpose!

 IV.
-Come and see evangelism.
+Come and see Evangelism.
 It is very simple: Recognize a Prospect.
 Refer a person.
 Remember a purpose.

-We need some Andrews and Philips.
-We need some believers who will determine: By God's grace, I will bring one person to Jesus.
+A. We need some Andrews and Philips.
+We need some believers who will determine: "By God's grace, I will bring one person to Jesus."
 Can you imagine how Andrew felt seeing his brother come to Christ?